-INPUT/OUTPUT CONTROL (MODEL 115)
+► INPUT/OUTPUT CONTROL (MODELS 125 & 125-2)

-In place of conventional I/O channels, Model 115 uses internal Input/Output Processors (IOP's) to control its I/O operations, Each IOP is implemented through microprograms in Reloadable Control Storage and can access main storage independently.
-The number of IOP's depends upon the configuration of each Model 115 installation.
+In place of conventional I/O channels, Model 125, like the smaller Model 115, uses internal Input/Output Processors (IOP's) to control its I/O operations.
+Each IOP is implemented through microprograms in a discrete Reloadable Control Storage area and can access main storage independently.
+Thus, attached I/O devices can operate concurrently with devices attached to other IOP's and with internal computing.
+The number of IOP's depends upon the configuration and features of each Model 125 installation.